Diagnosing Heart Valve Problems

 Looking at Your Heart

-An echocardiogram (echo) is a simple, painless test that bounces harmless sound waves off the heart.
+A transthoracic, or surface, echocardiogram (echo) is a simple, painless test that bounces harmless sound waves off the heart.
 These sound waves become images on a video screen.
 Your doctor can then see a moving picture of your heart.
 This test shows how the valves work.
 It can confirm whether a valve is narrowed or leaking.
 It can also show the size of the chambers and whether your heart muscle pumps normally.
 A special type of echo, called a transesophageal echo (TEE), may be done as well.
 This test can provide even more detailed information about your heart valves.
+But a TEE is somewhat more involved than a surface echo, so a surface echo is usually the first test done.
 Echo testing can help your doctor monitor changes in your heart over time.